raspdevpy/ccdoc/guide/Image/imageFill.md

 # Position: X & Y
 You can read more about X, Y [here](./../CodeReferences/ref.imgbuild.position.md)

+# Size: Width & Height
+You can read more about Width, Height [here](./../CodeReferences/ref.imgbuild.size.md)

 ### Example 1:
 <discord-messages>
           <discord-message :bot="false" role-color="#ffcc9a" author="Member">